 This resort outside Trinidad offers a variety of lodging options and activities along the Highway of Legends Scenic and Historic Byway.
-A newly renovated lodge, adobe cabins (with indoor fireplaces and outdoor fire pits) and campsites give you options for staying near its 100-acre lake.
+A recently renovated lodge, adobe cabins (with indoor fireplaces and outdoor fire pits) and campsites give you options for staying near its 100-acre lake.
 The Store by the Shore is a handy place to get groceries, snacks and fishing equipment without a trip into town, and there’s also an on-site restaurant serving local flavors.

-Blue Mesa Ranch Resort
+Blue Mesa Recreational Ranch

 Cabins, RV and tent sites, a swimming pool, marinas, ATV rentals, a playground and many other amenities — all right beside the 96 miles of shoreline along Blue Mesa Reservoir near Gunnison.
 Blue Mesa is also near Black Canyon of the Gunnison National Park, which you can tour by boat with a park ranger to learn about the area’s dramatic geography.